 Common infections that may be teratogenic include herpes simplex, viral hepatitis, rubella, varicella, syphilis, toxoplasmosis, and cytomegalovirus and coxsackievirus infections.

 Stillbirth is delivery of a dead fetus at > 20 wk gestation.
-Fetal death during late pregnancy may have maternal, placental, or fetal anatomic or genetic causes (see Common Causes of Stillbirth).
+Fetal death during late pregnancy may have maternal, placental, or fetal anatomic or genetic causes (see Table: Common Causes of Stillbirth).
 Having had a stillbirth or late abortion (ie, at 16 to 20 wk) increases risk of fetal death in subsequent pregnancies.
 Degree of risk varies depending on the cause of a previous stillbirth.
 Fetal surveillance using antepartum testing (eg, nonstress testing, biophysical profile) is recommended.

-Preterm delivery is delivery before 37 wk (see Preterm Labor).
+Preterm delivery is delivery before 37 wk.
 Previous preterm delivery due to preterm labor increases risk of future preterm deliveries; if the previous preterm neonate weighed < 1.5 kg, risk of preterm delivery in the next pregnancy is 50%.

-Women with prior preterm birth due to preterm labor or with shortening (< 25 mm) or funneling of the cervix should be given 17 α-OH-progesterone 250 mg IM once/wk.
+Women with a prior preterm birth due to preterm labor or with shortening (< 25 mm) or funneling of the cervix should be given 17 α-OH-progesterone 250 mg IM once/wk.

 Risk of having a fetus with a chromosomal disorder is increased for most couples who have had a fetus or neonate with a chromosomal disorder (recognized or missed—see Risk factors).
 Recurrence risk for most genetic disorders is unknown.
 Most congenital malformations are multifactorial; risk of having a subsequent fetus with malformations is ≤ 1%.

 Polyhydramnios (excess amniotic fluid) can lead to severe maternal shortness of breath and preterm labor.
 Risk factors include

 Oligohydramnios (deficient amniotic fluid) often accompanies congenital malformations of the fetal urinary tract and severe fetal growth restriction (< 3rd percentile).
 Also, Potter syndrome with pulmonary hypoplasia or fetal surface compression abnormalities may result, usually in the 2nd trimester, and cause fetal death.

-Most cerebral palsy and developmental delay is caused by factors unrelated to a birth injury.
+Most cerebral palsy and neurodevelopmental disorders are caused by factors unrelated to a birth injury.
 Injuries such as brachial plexus damage can result from procedures such as forceps or vacuum extractor delivery but often result from intrauterine forces during labor or malposition during the last weeks of pregnancy.

-Drug NameSelect Trade
+Drug NameSelect Brand Names

 nitrofurantoinFURADANTIN, MACROBID, MACRODANTIN